shanmugharajk/qanet/README.md

         Upvote           - The user who answered the question will get 5 points.
         Downvote         - The user who answered the question will get 5 negative points.
         Accepting answer - The user who answered the question will get 10 points.

+- User should have minimum reputation of 25 points to perform upvote and 125 points to perform down vote.

 - Signed-up users can bookmark the questions and the list of bookmarks can be accessed from their profile menu.